janvgils/SatPC32/README.md

  When a new satellie is available, it can be added to this list.<br />
  Note, that the "Identification Number" and the "International Designator" must contain a fix number of digits.<br />

+Doppler.sqf<br />

+ This file contains all data required for the CAT tuning to operate.
+CAT tuning only works for satellites<br />
+ whose frequencies are contained in the file.
+To use the program's tuning functions during Vfo operation, these<br />
+ data are also needed.<br />

 SatFiles.SQF<br />

  Group files that are used by the main SatPC32 program:<br />